opencast/opencast/docs/guides/admin/docs/modules/ltimodule.md

 For debugging purposes, it could be useful to set the following custom tag:
 `custom_test = true`

-For more information about how to setting custom LTI tags, please check the documenation of your LMS.
+For more information about how to set custom LTI tags, please check the documenation of your LMS.

 How To Customise It
 -------------------